microsoft/vscode-docs/docs/python/formatting.md

 ## Formatting Python in Visual Studio Code

 Formatting makes code easier to read by human beings.
-It applies specific rules and conventions for line spacing, indents, spacing around operators, and so on.
+By enforcing particular rules and conventions such as line spacing, indents, and spacing around operators, the code becomes more visually organized and comprehensible.
 You can view an example on the [autopep8](https://pypi.org/project/autopep8/) page.
 Keep in mind, formatting doesn't affect the functionality of the code itself.

 [Linting](/docs/python/linting.md) helps to prevent errors by analyzing code for common syntactical, stylistic, and functional errors and unconventional programming practices.
 Although there is a little overlap between formatting and linting, the two capabilities are complementary.